azarboon/cheat-sheet-aws/README.md

 # Tricky tips for AWS Solutions Architect Associate certificate (concise cheat sheet)

+### Auto Scaling Group

+ELB is responsible for distributing traffic wheras ASG is responsible for placing / terminating instances.
+ASG uses EC2's status checks by default.
+You should configure it to use ELB's health checks.
+Then if any check fails, ASG replaces the instance.
+Moreover, you can attach one or more load balancer's target groups to ASG within same region.
+Then, any existing or added ASG's instance will be automatically registered with the ELB (if the process fails, most likely ASG's max capacity is exceeded).

+You can attach a running instance to an ASG.

+If connection draining is enabled, ASG waits for in-flight requests to complete or timeout before terminating instances.

+`Sticky Session`: binds a user's session to a specific instance.
+This ensures that all requests from the user during the session are sent to the same instance.

+SQS + ASG (using target tracking policy): enables dynamically scaling based on backlog per instance.

+#### Launch template vs Launch configuration

+Launch configuration (LC) is legacy, can **NOT** be modified, though can be used with multiple Auto Scaling Groups (ASG).
+Changing launch configuration of an ASG does **NOT affect existing instances** (until the instance gets terminated/replaced)

+Launch templates offer more options: mixing Spot instances with on-demand, enables you to specify multiple instance types, it can be modified.

+#### Scaling policies

+Simple scaling policy is discouraged: After your ASG launches or terminates instances, it waits for a cooldown period (300s by default) to end before any further scaling activities.
+You can reduce cooldown period by leveraging AMI.
+If there is a relevant metric for scaling, AWS recommends using target tracking policy, otherwise step scaling policy (Enable `default instance warmup` to wait before collecting metrics).
+However both those policies entail a lag at the beginning, so if the question mentions a recurring schedule set, most likely it asks for Scheduled policy.

+If there are multiple policies in force, ASG chooses the one that provides largest capacity (whether its scale out or in)

+#### Troubleshooting

+For updating or troubleshooting:
+* You can suspend & resume ASG’s processes (scaling activities).
+For example, suspend `ReplaceUnhealthy` process, do the update, then set instance health status back to healthy, then reactivate the process.
+* Put the instance into Standby state, do the update, exit Standby state.
+Standby instances count toward available instances and don’t get replaced (by default), ASG doesn’t perform health check on them.

+#### Termination

+Default termination policy (in order): AZ with most instances -> allocation strategy for On-Demand vs Spot instances -> instance with oldest launch configuration -> instance with oldest launch template -> instance that is closest to the next billing hour

+Reasons why ASG doesn't terminate an instance:
+* Health check grace period not expired yet
+* ASG's process suspended: HealthCheck, ReplaceUnhealthy, Terminate
+* ASG doesn't immediately terminate instances with an Impaired status
+* ASG doesn't perform health checks on instances in the Standby state (set it back to In-Service)
+* ASG uses EC2's status check by default, set it to use ELB health check.

+#### Tenancy value

+Instance's tenancy values:
+* `default`: shared tenancy hardware
+* `host`: dedicated host, runs on an isolated server
+* `dedicated`: dedicated instance, runs on a single-tenant hardware

+VPC's tenancy values: `default` or `dedicated`.
+By default, instances get VPC’s tenancy value unless otherwise specified.

+You can change the instance’s tenancy from dedicated to host and vice versa.
+Also, you can change it from shared tenancy to dedicated host and vice versa.

+if Launch configuration's instance placement tenancy value is
+* `Null` or `default`: instances will get VPC's tenancy value.
+* `Dedicated`: instances will overide VPC's tenancy value and become Dedicated Instances.

 ### Virtual Private Cloud and networking

 To uniquely identify an Availability Zone (AZ) across the two accounts use AZ ID (e.g. use1-az2) instead of AZ code (e.g. us-east-1a)